ericagol/script2gle/SYNTAX.md

 ## General remarks

+### Expression within s2g lines
 Expressions to be evaluated within S2G lines will be evaluated with the context-script and hence have to be valid within that script.
 For example in R this would be valid:
 ```R
 N = 500
 draw = rnorm(N)
 hist(draw,'nbins',ceiling(sqrt(N)))
 ```

+### Color options
+Colors implemented include the usual matlab short ones, RGB triplets, RGBA (with transparency) and X11/SVG names, syntax:
+* short Matlab `...,'r',...` with one of `rgbcmyk`
+* rgb triplet `...,'color',[0.8 0.7 0.5],...` (note: normalized RGB as in Matlab)
+* rgba triplet `...,'color',[0.8 0.7 0.5 0.4],...` will use 40% transparency
+* X11/SVG name `...,'color','cornflowerblue',...`
+* X11/SVG name+transparency `...,'color','salmon','alpha',0.7,...`
+this will be referred to in the sequel as "colorspec"

 ## 2D Plots